Viking and Anglo Saxon Workshops

 Activities are varied and fun, covering all aspects of Viking life from warfare to weaving, conquest to childcare, and we always make sure to dispel any myths along the way!

 We can boast a long string of satisfied customers with many schools and groups inviting us back year on year.
 References can be provided by request or click here for some testimonials.

 “Wonderful!
 So informative and such a lively presenter – one of our favourite talks of the year!
 The clients are still talking about it” – Trinity Family Centre Pensioners Group, Southend, visited 2012, 2013, 2014

-We are fully insured and CRB/DBS checked, and we cover the north, south and east of England from the Borders to the south coast.
-Other areas may be possible by special arrangement – please email for details.
+We are fully insured and CRB/DBS checked, and we cover the whole of England, Scotland and Wales, but with some of our visitors hailing from Northern Ireland and the Isle of Man, other areas may be possible by special arrangement – please email for details.

 ” The delivery was engaging and exciting, covering a whole range of topic foci across three classes work.
 There was an excellent range of vocabulary used in context where the children could understand it’s meaning.
 Childrens misconceptions were addressed tactfully and concisely, encouraging them to develop thinking and reasoning skills throughout the day.
 We will be highly recommending the event to anyone with an interest in history.
 We cannot describe just how much the children ( and adults ) took from the day.
 Thank you!!!”